hfelix3/Employeeroster/README.md

 # Employeeroster
-# Title: svg-logo-generator
+# Title: Employeeroster
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # Description
-This application creates a roster in the terminal where an employer can track the employees information.
+This application creates a roster table in the terminal where an employer can organize their business database, manage departments, roles and track employees .

 # Table of contents
 - Title